sharellcodes/File-Management/code_naming_tests.md

 `code_naming.py topic_name.py` ->

 No output.
 You should see the file at <file_path>.
 If you open up the file, it should have the same contents as the file at <file_path>.
-The file should open its own window in Visual Studio Code.
+The file should open its own window in the IDE.

 **testing the correct extensions**

 `code_naming.py topic_name.html` ->

 No output.
 You should see the file at <file_path>.
 If you open up the file, it should have the same contents as the file at <file_path>.
-The file should open in its own window in Visual Studio Code.
+The file should open in its own window in the IDE.

 Repeat this for the rest of the extensions.